rfg-modding/SyncFaction/docs/intro.md

 ## Short HOWTO

 * You need RFG Re-mars-tered.
 GOG or Steam, clean install without mods
-* Download [SyncFaction](https://github.com/rfg-modding/SyncFaction/releases) and place it in the game folder
-* Run and let it update your game.
-You will need at least **40GiB** of free storage space and some time to download patches
+* Download [SyncFaction](https://github.com/rfg-modding/SyncFaction/releases) and let it update your game.
+It takes some time, also you will need **40GiB** of free space
-* Meanwhile, join [FactionFiles Discord](https://discord.gg/factionfiles), see server events for upcoming RFG Game Night and select RFG Multiplayer role in `#role-selection` channel to receive pings
+* Meanwhile, join [FactionFiles Discord](https://discord.gg/factionfiles).
+Check out **server events** for upcoming RFG Game Night, also select RFG Multiplayer role in `#role-selection` channel to receive pings

-* Want to use mods AND play multiplayer?
-Roll back to unpatched version of the game?
-SyncFaction lets you switch between versions in 1 click, see [Usage](usage.md)
-* Please ALWAYS run RFG with **[Run Game]** button in SyncFaction
+That's it, you're all set! 💥

 ## More detailed guide